Torchwood (audio drama series)

 Torchwood is a sci-fi audio series produced by Big Finish Productions based on the British television programme of the same name.
-Like its TV counterpart, the dramas follow the exploits of the operatives who work for the Torchwood Institute – a fictional secret organisation that defends Earth against extraterrestrial threats.
+Like the TV series, the dramas follow the exploits of the operatives who work for the Torchwood Institute, a fictional secret organisation that defends Earth against extraterrestrial threats.

-The series premiered on 15 September 2015.
+The series premiered on 15 September 2015 and is set to conclude in October 2027.
 James Goss acts as range producer, David Richardson as senior producer, with Nicholas Briggs and Jason Haigh-Ellery serving as executive producers.